opengeospatial/e-learning/source/wmts/text/overview.rst

 At the completion of the module students will be able to:

-- Explain what is wmts
+- Explain what is WMTS
-- Describe what can be done with wmts
+- Describe what can be done with WMTS
-- Use wmts to ...
+- Use WMTS to ...
-- Use wmts to ...
+- Use WMTS to ...